 The Brass Ass Casino in Cripple Creek (real name) currently offers High Five Poker.
 They also provide an advanced version.

 There are six seats at the table.
 First, players must place an Ante bet.
 The dealer will then give seven cards face-down clockwise to each player and seven to himself.
 Each player will then review his or her cards and make one of these decisions:

 - Keep the five best poker hands and discard two cards.
 Make a Play bet equivalent to the Ante bet.

 To determine the best five-card poker hand, the dealer will reveal the house cards.
 If the dealer has at least two pairs of sixes, or against a player with a straight, then they qualify.

-If the dealer has a couple of deuces, player number 1 has straights, and player 2 has a couple or three’s, then the dealer qualifies for player 1, but not player 2.
-What happens to the payouts if the dealer qualifies?
+If the dealer has two deuces, player number 1 has straights, and player number 2 has a few or three, the dealer is eligible for player 1.
+What happens to the payouts when the dealer qualifies for the tournament?